 Society has changed dramatically since the charity Methodist Homes (now MHA) was established in 1943.
 We live in a rapidly ageing society.
 The number of people aged 85 and over is projected to rise by 75% within the next 20 years.

 The number of people with dementia is growing steadily, and is around 870,000 within the United Kingdom.

-- 5,000 older people in residential, nursing and special dementia care homes
+- 5,000 older people living in 90 care homes — residential, nursing and specialist dementia care.

 MHA places special emphasis on the spiritual, as well as the physical, wellbeing of each person in its care.
 All homes and housing have a chaplain to supply pastoral support.
 MHA is at the forefront of quality dementia services.
 It delivers specifically designed care and support for those suffering from dementia, and for those who care for them.

 With prayer and financial giving, members of the Thames Valley Methodist Circuit continue to show their commitment to the older people in our society by supporting MHA's work of caring.

 If you would like to know more about the work of MHA, visit its website.